Thomascountz/thomascountz/_posts/2025-07-21-streaming-vs-background-jobs.md

 In particular, the benefit of allowing multiple consumers to react differently to the same event is lost when you design for only one consumer to process the event like a background job worker would.

-Additionally, platforms like Kafka often come with the cost of increased complexity, meaning although you can use Kafka as a background job system, you may not have a use case that justifies the overhead.
+Additionally, platforms like Kafka often come with the cost of increased complexity, meaning, although you can use Kafka as a background job system, you may not have a use case that justifies the overhead.

 ## The Conclusion